-This program will prepare students for the computer security field in business and government, which is expanding locally and globally.
+This program prepares students for the computer security field in business and government, which is expanding locally and globally.
 The field is predicted to foster job growth, especially in the Washington metropolitan area.
+Students cover the body of knowledge required for the Certified Information Systems Security Professional (CISSP) certification.